devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 --- | --- | ---
-Name | James | A human readable name, as an UTF-8 encoded string Modified Blockheight | #574998 | A numerical reference the block that stored the register transaction Transaction ID | :0d86[...]bc18 | A Hex-encoded hash of the transaction that registered the alias
+Name | James | A human readable name, as an UTF-8 encoded string Modified Blockheight | #574998 | A numerical reference the block that stored the register transaction Collision Hash | :0d86[...]bc18 | A Hex-encoded hash of the blockhash+transactionhash

 #### Modified Blockheight